neondatabase/website/content/docs/reference/glossary.md

 ## PostgreSQL users

-PostgreSQL users are created as a part of your Neon Project and can be managed via the Neon web UI.
+PostgreSQL users are created as a part of your Neon project and can be managed via the Neon web UI.
 A system user `web-access` is used for the SQL Editor in Neon UI and for link authentication for psql.
 This user cannot be removed or used for authenticating in other scenarios.

 ### User